joesteinkamp/design-knowledge-base/4_Operations/Team-Rituals/critique.md

 * Seek to understand their intent
 * Focus on outcomes that the design can cause

-What do you think?
-What are your thoughts?

 ### Standard Questions to Ask:

 **Quality Questions**